Paul

 induction/interaction in a number of ways.
 For example, they may

 be pelleted to form small aggregates.
-This may be accomplished by
+This may be accomplished

-pelleting them onto filters.
+by pelleting them onto filters.
 Such filters may comprise any

 suitable substrate, such as pregelatinized Millipore filters.
-For

-convenience, the filters may be supported by metal grids, for
+For convenience, the filters may be supported by metal grids,

-similar substrate.
+or a similar substrate.

-Optionally, epithelium may be overlaid onto the bone marrow cells
+Optionally, epithelium may be overlaid onto the bone marrow

-and incubated.
+of gel and incubated.

 Gels used in this manner may themselves be supported by